afawcett/df18-dx-demo/README.md

 Edit the layout for the ``Event`` object and to add the `Name` related list

-If you do not run the setup.sh script above run the following command to insert sample data
+If you did not run the setup.sh script above run the following command to insert sample data

 ```
 sfdx force:data:tree:import -f ./sampledata/Campaign-Event.json